Mayar-Elghandour/SPR_classification_DL/README.md

   <img src="https://github.com/Mayar-Elghandour/SPR_classification_DL/blob/main/images/data perparation.png">
 </div>

-*this flow chart explain the process that happen in the data preparation notebook*
+*This flow chart explain the process that happen in the data preparation notebook*

 which starts with a process for handling data from a JSON file.
 It involves extracting and encoding data